 How to make Vanilla Pastry Cream

-It is important to work with a low heat - even if it takes longer to cook - to avoid burning the eggs and getting lumpy / grainy pastry cream!
+It is important to work with a low heat - even if it takes longer to cook - to avoid overcooking (or even burning).
+That would get you a lumpy or grainy pastry cream.

-Optional: once the cream is ready, you can pour it through a thin mesh sieve to remove any potential lumps and thin it out - that is optional.
+Optional: once the vanilla cream is cooked, you can pour it through a thin mesh sieve to remove any potential lumps and thin it out.

 - Transfer into a shallow baking pan or clean bowl and cover with plastic wrap touching the surface.
 Place in the fridge to cool down completely for at least 2 hours.